debops/debops/README.rst

     rails_deploy_worker_url: 'redis://{{ rails_deploy_worker_host }}:{{ rails_deploy_worker_port }}/0'

-    # ---- Tasks ----
+    # ---- Commands ----

-    # Precompile assets and remove any temporary cache files on each deploy.
+    # Execute shell commands at various points in the deploy life cycle.
-    # Add or remove as many tasks as you want.
-They are executed in the context
+    # They are executed in the context of the root directory of your app
-    # of the root directory of your app and only happen when the repo changes.
+    # and are also only ran when your repo has changed.

-    rails_deploy_default_tasks:
+    # Shell commands to run before migration
+    # They will still run even if you have migrations turned off.
+    rails_deploy_pre_migrate_shell_commands: []

+    # Shell commands to run after migration
+    # They will still run even if you have migrations turned off.
+    rails_deploy_post_migrate_shell_commands:
       - 'bundle exec rake assets:precompile'
       - 'rm -rf tmp/cache'

-    # Execute tasks before and/or after your backend is reloaded/restarted.
+    # Shell commands to run after the backend was started
-    rails_deploy_early_tasks:
-      # Example, let's say you wanted to execute whenever also:
+    # Let's say you wanted to execute whenever after your app reloads/restarts:
     #   - 'bundle exec whenever --clear-crontab {{ rails_deploy_service }}'
+    #
     # This is the absolute last thing that happens during a deploy.
+    # They will still run even if you have no backend.
-    rails_deploy_late_tasks: []
+    rails_deploy_post_restart_shell_commands: []

     # ---- Services ----